-#2.
+#3.
 Listen to your child’s fears

-Transition techniques: ‘First… & Then.’
-Switching brain activity between different tasks can be challenging for autistic or ADHD kids.
-The First and Then technique help you explain with pictures or simple words, what’s happening now and what is coming next.
-“First you were at home during lockdown, then you will go back to school to see your favourite teacher/friends again.”
+Switching brain activity between different tasks, can be challenging for autistic or ADHD kids.
+The “First and Then” technique helps you explain with pictures or simple words, what’s happening now and what is coming next.
+“First you were on holiday, now you need to go back to school to see your favourite teacher/friends again.”

 #4.
-Review the paperwork
+Review the paperwork – SEN support/EHCP

 #6.
 Changing body clock